mdcutone/psychxr/README.md

 ## Support

-If you encounter problems with PsychXR, please submit an issue to [PsychXR's issue tracker](https://github.com/mdcutone/psychxr/issues).
+If you encounter problems with PsychXR, please submit an issue to [PsychXR's issue tracker](https://github.com/mdcutone/psychxr/issues). *This software is not offically supported by any device vendor!
+Please do not direct PsycXR support requests to them.*

 ## Authors